cwkingjr/sayings-i-like/README.md

 Hire slowly - it's better to have a hole in your team that an @$$hole in your team.

 Analysis paralysis

+The key, the whole key, and nothing but the key, so help me Codd.